MeepusDerpus/Primis-link-shortener/README.md

 Welcome to my attempt at the link shortening exercise for Primis by Mansoor Rahman

-# Project/Docs walkthough:
-// TODO: fill in etc

-# How To Run:
+# To Use

-// TODO: fill in etc
+- npm install
+- npm start